 Politicians use statistics in the same way that a drunk uses lamp-posts—for support rather than illumination.

-It can be challenging for PR experts to prove that their work is bringing value to the client, and we’re not making it any easier for ourselves when we misrepresent the value of some metrics.
-This is, unfortunately, still a widespread practice in the field of public relations.
+It can be challenging for PR experts to prove that their work is bringing value to the client, and we’re not making it any easier for ourselves when we inflate the value of certain metrics.
+This is, unfortunately, still a common practice in the field of public relations.
 There are three numbers which most frequently get thrown around without proper context:

 - Total number of mentions, eg: More than 100 media outlets covered the campaign, so it means it’s successful

-- Social engagement, eg: We had more than 10,000 shares on social media, so the campaign is doing well
+- Social engagement, eg: We had more than 10,000 shares on social media

 Reach, engagement, and publicity volume are not goals, but ways to measure activities you did in order to produce a desired outcome.

-Hundreds of media outlets may be talking about your event, but if nobody shows up, you failed to achieve your goal of having a sold-out venue.
+You may score a lot of media coverage for your event, but if nobody shows up, you have failed to achieve your goal of having a sold-out venue.
 A book full of press clippings won’t satisfy your boss or client.

 You might get 30.000 shares of your witty joke on Twitter, but that doesn’t mean you’ve improved your reputation among your target audience.

 What can your total number of mentions really tell you?